tuckeryazdani/tuckeryazdani.github.io/index.md

 <center><a href="https://user-images.githubusercontent.com/84822334/148321401-8be1b2c1-fa1b-4cbb-881f-ef801837c9c7.jpg" target="_blank" ><img src="https://user-images.githubusercontent.com/84822334/148321401-8be1b2c1-fa1b-4cbb-881f-ef801837c9c7.jpg" width="220" height="320"/></a></center>
 <body>
   <h2> Personal Website </h2>
   <p> This is my personal website to showcase my knowledge of HTML/CSS and JavaScript.
 I am currently a M.S.
-Computer Science student at Kennesaw State University, and I work as a graduate research assitant for Equifax where I rewrite PySpark queries to SQL queries.
+Computer Science student at Kennesaw State University, and I work as a graduate research assitant for Equifax where I work in PySpark, SQL, and Scala.
 I plan to graduate from KSU in December 2022.
 Then I will decide if I want to continue to get my Ph.D or work in the industry. </p>
   <p> Disclaimer: This is a work in progress. </p>
   <h2> Information </h2>
   <p>